The $1,500 Portland Home Sharing Grant, Explained

 What the grant is

-The Portland Housing Bureau supports home sharing because it's the fastest, cheapest housing there is: the room already exists.
-Hosts who complete a qualified program's process can receive a $1,000 grant.
-It's a real incentive for doing something that already makes sense: earning rent from a room that's currently storing exercise equipment.
+The United Way of Columbia Willamette supports home sharing because it’s the fastest, cheapest housing there is: the room already exists.
+Hosts who complete a qualified program’s process can receive a $1,500 grant for the first room, plus $750 for each additional room.
+It’s a real incentive for doing something that already makes sense: earning rent from a room that’s currently storing exercise equipment.

 What home sharing means here